Historiography: Scholarly journals

 The historical journal, a forum where academic historians could exchange ideas and publish newly discovered information, came into being in the 19th century.
 The early journals were similar to those for the physical sciences, and were seen as a means for history to become more professional.
+The first journal to do this was Historische Zeitschrift in Germany in 1859.
+In France the Revue des questions historiques was set up on the model of the Historische Zeitschrift in 1866, with the more left wing Revue historique starting in reaction ten years later and they would continue to duel at least until the RQH temporarily stopped publication in 1915.
+Lord Acton wrote about the German historical techniques in the first issue of the English Historical Review in 1886 which he helped found, and the William and Mary Quarterly brought the format to America in 1892.

 Journals also helped historians to establish various historiographical approaches, the most notable example of which was Annales. Économies, sociétés, civilisations, a publication of the Annales school in France.
 Journals now typically have one or more editors and associate editors, an editorial board, and a pool of scholars to whom articles that are submitted are sent for confidential evaluation.
 The editors will send out new books to recognized scholars for reviews that usually run 500 to 1000 words.
 The vetting and publication process often takes months or longer.
 Publication in a prestigious journal (which accept 10 percent or fewer of the articles submitted) is an asset in the academic hiring and promotion process.
 Publication demonstrates that the author is conversant with the scholarly field.
 Page charges and fees for publication are uncommon in history.
 Journals are subsidized by universities or historical societies, scholarly associations, and subscription fees from libraries and scholars.
 Increasingly they are available through library pools that allow many academic institutions to pool subscriptions to online versions.
 Most libraries have a system for obtaining specific articles through inter-library loan.